John Rylands Research Institute and Library: Collections

 The library's collections include exquisite medieval illuminated manuscripts, examples of early European printing including a fine paper copy of the Gutenberg Bible and books printed by William Caxton, and personal papers of distinguished historical figures including Elizabeth Gaskell, John Dalton and John Wesley.
 There is no history of this copy of the Gutenberg Bible before it was acquired by the 2nd Earl Spencer.

 The library houses papyrus fragments known as the Rylands Papyri and documents from North Africa.
 The most notable are the St John Fragment, believed to be the oldest extant New Testament text, Rylands Library Papyrus P52, the earliest fragment of the text of the canonical Gospel of John; the earliest fragment of the Septuagint, Papyrus Rylands 458; and Papyrus Rylands 463, a manuscript fragment of the apocryphal Gospel of Mary.
 Minuscule 702, ε2010 (von Soden), is a Greek minuscule manuscript of the New Testament, on parchment.
 Among the papyri from Oxyrhynchus are a homily about women (Inv R. 55247), part of the Book of Tobit (Apocrypha) (448), and Papyrus Oxyrhynchus 73, relating to the transfer of a slave.
 The Arabic papyri were catalogued by David Samuel Margoliouth; his catalogue was published in 1933.
+Non-Biblical texts include the Manchester Odyssey, among the oldest surviving vellum texts, and the oldest surviving Odyssey codex.

 In addition to the collections of Spencer, Crawford, Christie and Bullock, holdings have been enriched by gifts, permanent loans or purchases of several libraries belonging to institutions and individuals.
-These include the French Revolution Broadsides donated by the 27th Earl of Crawford in 1924 and the archives of the Methodist Church of Great Britain in 1977.
+These include the French Revolution Broadsides donated by David Lindsay, 27th Earl of Crawford in 1924 and the archives of the Methodist Church of Great Britain in 1977.
 In 1924 the library purchased the greater part of the French revolutionary collection of the Bibliotheca Lindesiana; and then on the occasion of the library's semi-jubilee the 27th Earl of Crawford donated the French Revolutionary Broadsides from the Bibliotheca Lindesiana.
 Between 1946 and 1988 a number of sections of the Earl of Crawford's library were deposited here, however all but one of these were withdrawn in 1988.

 The British Pop Archive, a national collection dedicated to the preservation and research of popular culture, opened with an exhibition at the library in May 2022.

+Dr Williams's Library in London was relocated to the Institute in 2025.